Infrared Phonon Thermoreflectance in Polar Dielectrics

-To summarize, we investigate the potential of dielectric materials as effective alternatives to traditional metallic transducers for thermoreflectance-based temperature transduction, particularly in the mid-infrared spectrum.
-Using infrared spectroscopic ellipsometry, we show that, by capitalizing on optical phonon resonances, dielectric transducers can achieve thermoreflectance coefficients that are up to an order of magnitude higher than the widely used metal transducers, showcasing their ability to detect thermal variations.
-We introduce a new figure of merit that allows for a comprehensive assessment of transducer efficiency, integrating both thermoreflectance response and pump light absorption.
-Our measurements demonstrate that dielectric materials such as sapphire and AlN exhibit up to two orders of magnitude improvement over conventional metal transducers in FOM, with the highest recorded value being 0.05 K$^{-1}$ for sapphire (over two orders of magnitude larger than Al and Au, current metal transducers at visible wavelengths), which confirms their exceptional potential for high-precision thermal detection.
-The capability to fine-tune probe wavelengths to match phonon dispersion properties opens new possibilities for refined thermal metrology, facilitating more accurate and targeted measurements in semiconductor diagnostics and in-situ material assessments.
+To summarize, we investigate the potential of dielectric materials as promising alternatives to traditional metallic transducers for thermoreflectance-based temperature sensing, particularly in the mid-infrared.
+Using infrared spectroscopic ellipsometry, we demonstrate that leveraging optical phonon resonances enables dielectric transducers to achieve thermoreflectance coefficients up to an order of magnitude higher than those of widely used metals, showcasing their ability to detect thermal variations.
+Transient thermoreflectance measurements demonstrate that infrared dielectric thermoreflectance enables wavelength-selective access to thermal transport characteristics not readily accessible with conventional thermoreflectance.
+To compare materials across spectral regions, we introduce a figure of merit combining thermoreflectance response with pump absorption.
+Within this framework, dielectric materials such as sapphire and AlN exhibit up to an eightfold enhancement relative to conventional metal transducers, with the highest recorded value being $\sim$$10^{-3}$ K$^{-1}$ for sapphire.
+Moreover, the capability to fine-tune probe wavelengths to align with phonon dispersion unlocks new possibilities for refined thermal metrology, facilitating more accurate and targeted measurements in semiconductor diagnostics and in-situ material characterization.

 {\textbf{Acknowledgments}}

 \justifying Research primarily supported as part of APEX (A Center for Power Electronics Materials and Manufacturing Exploration), an Energy Frontier Research Center funded by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), under Award \#ERW0345 and by the Office of Naval Research, Grant Number N00014-23-1-2630.